atsaloli/cicd/01_13-enabling-ci-on-a-project.md

 and will alert you if the config does not pass validation.

-You may notice the "pending" indicator - that's because we haven't set up a Runner Server yet to run the job:
+You may notice the "pending" indicator - that's because we haven't set up our Runner Server yet:

 ![pending pipeline](img/pending_pipeline.png)